-The use of physical materials properties is well suited for data storage, but it's not the best solution for the data transmission as it would require the transport of the physical materials where the data is stored.
+The use of physical materials properties is well suited for data storage, but it is not the best solution for the data transmission as it would require the transport of the physical material where the data is stored.

-Instead of physical materials, an immaterial physical phenomenon is used which also have physical properties that can be changed.
+Instead of physical materials, an immaterial physical phenomenon is used which also has properties that can be changed.

-We look for a physical phenomenon that has the ability to propagate itself in space as this will solve our problem of data transmission.
+We look for a physical phenomenon that has the ability to propagate itself through space, this will solve our problem of data transmission.

-This physical phenomenon will be called signal.
+Such a physical phenomenon is called a signal.

-(usually it is also called carrier because it is used to carry data)
+(usually, it's also called carrier because it's used to carry data)